What Is Review Management: App Store Review Management In 2025

 • Social proof

-Positive feedback builds trust with potential users (if you haven’t surmised that yet).
+Positive online review builds trust with potential users (if you haven’t surmised that yet).
 And when you respond to negative reviews, it shows you care.
 9 out of 10 people read reviews before taking action, so having good reviews helps drive customer acquisition.

 Application reviews are the penultimate part of app success.
 Boosting visibility, driving conversions, or gathering valuable insights—-proper review management can make or break your app’s performance.
 Don’t underestimate the power of app store game reviews.